austral-electronics/Xplorer/README.md

 gpio=39=op,dh
 gpio=45=op,dl
 ```
+> [!WARNING]
+> Something is currently putting FAN_PWM into bootload state at power-up regardless of the GPIO45 configuration in config.txt.
+> You need to reset and run the MG24 Firmware at Linux starts up.

 You can Reset and Run the MG24 Firmware with :
 ```
 pinctrl set 45 op pn dl